Watching lecture recordings

 - Read journals and e-journals via the Library

-Online tools can be a huge advantage to assist with all of the above, but they can also be a distraction and a hinderance.
+Online tools can be a huge advantage to assist with all of the above, but they can also be a distraction or a hindrance.
 Here are a few tips for working online:

-Google Scholar is a service which uses Google to search scholarly resources.
-The library can provide training and workshops on how to use Google Scholar.
+- Use Google Scholar - Google Scholar is a service which uses Google to search scholarly resources.
+The Library can provide training and workshops on how to use Google Scholar.